caleonardo/conatinerized-jenkins/README.md

 # Jenkins Infrastructure Deployment Pipeline
-  - Jenkins Master on-prem + Jenkins Agents on GCE
+  - These two containers deploy a Jenkins Master and a Jenkins Agents using Docker

 # 1. Introduction

-#### Terraform module
-The Terraform module "jenkins_bootstrap" (provided in the parent directory) deploys the bootstrap pipeline.
-The bootstrap pipeline consists in:
-  - A Google Cloud Platform project
-  - A Jenkins Agent running in a Google Compute Engine instance (GCE) in container mode
-  - among other GCP elements
-  - **TODO: expand this list**
+#### A communication over SSH

+A Jenkins Master can command an Agent to run jobs (cicd pipelines).
+Both hosts have Java installed on them.
+The way they communicate is over SSH protocol.
+The Jenkins Agent is the SSH Server and the Jenkins Master is the SSH Client.

+This means the Jenkins Agent and Master must share a pair of SSH public/private keys.

+Since the Jenkins Agent is the SHH Server, it holds the SSH public key.
+On the other hand, since the Jenkins Master is the SSH client, it holds the SSH private key.
+You can create a pair of SSH public and private keys in any linux machine with the `ssh-keygen` command (see section 3.1 below).

 #### Jenkins Agent
 The Jenkins Agent is basically a simple SSH server with java installed on it.
-You can connect any Jenkins Master to it, which in turn, acts as an SSH Client.
+You can connect any Jenkins Master to it, (Jenkins Masters act as SSH Clients).

-To allow the Master to connect to the Agent and schedule jobs in it, you need:
+To allow the Master to connect to the Agent and schedule jobs in it, you need to:
-  - The GCE instance (Jenkins Agent) must have the Master's public ssh key configured in the [GCE instance metadata](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys).
-Copy the public key into the `jenkins-agent-ssh/authorized_public_keys` file *before* running the terraform scripts.
+  - Configure The Jenkins Agent to have the Master's public ssh key.
+  - Copy the public key into the `jenkins-agent-ssh/authorized_public_keys` file *before* building and running the Jenkins container.
-  - The instance metadata should also have `enable-oslogin=false`, because OS Login and SSH manual keys cannot be used at the same time.
-  - The GCE instance must have a user such as `jenkins` or any other username that is also configured on the Maser side ad the user initiating the connection.

-You can always deploy additional agents if you need to.

 #### Jenkins Master

-We assume that you already have a Jenkins Master running either on-prem or in another cloud.
-Therefore, the Terraform module doesn't deploy a Jenkins Master.

-If you don't have a Jenkins Master, you can deploy the container in `jenkins-master-onprem/` as a _test_ to get you up and running.
+ - Build and run the container in `jenkins-master-onprem/`

-Since the Jenkins Master acts as an SSH client, it needs the ssh private key corresponding to the public key you copied into `jenkins-agent-ssh/authorized_keys`.
+ - Since the Jenkins Master acts as an SSH client, it needs the ssh private key corresponding to the public key you copied into `jenkins-agent-ssh/authorized_keys`.
 We explain how to handle that in the Configuration section below.

 # 2. Requirements
  - Docker
  - Terraform

-# 3. Configuration
+# 3. Configuration - STEPS TO DEPLOY

 ### 3.1.
 Create the SSH key pair
 The SSH key pair is used to establish authentication between the Jenkins Master (SSH client, needs the private key) and the Agent (SSH Server, needs the public key).